top of page

 ✅ Click and collect option.

-🔴 Contact icon blocks the usability of the checkout.
+🔴 Contact icon blocks the usability.

 🔴 No order summary available through the checkout flow.